grafana/loki/docs/sources/clients/promtail/configuration.md

 [group_id: <string> | default = "promtail"]

 # If Promtail should pass on the timestamp from the incoming message or not.
-# When false Promtail will assign the current timestamp to the log when it was processed
+# When false Promtail will assign the current timestamp to the log when it was processed.
 [use_incoming_timestamp: <bool> | default = false]

 # If Promtail should ignore messages that don't match the schema for Azure resource logs.